Amélie of Leuchtenberg: Health issues, death, and burial

-Amélie suffered from angina pectoris since 1834, at the time of her husband's death, and had lesions on her lungs.
-By 1871, she had serious health conditions.
-Pedro II was constantly informed about it.
-She had fever, bronchitis symptoms, and breathing problems.
-She was even given her last rites, but her health had an improvement after she learned that she would be visited by her sister Queen Josephine of Sweden, and by Pedro II.
-By 1872, she presented edema at her lower extremities, suffered from dyspnea, and capillary bronchitis.
+Amélie had suffered from angina pectoris since 1834, following her husband's death, and presented lesions on her lungs.
+By 1871, her health had severely deteriorated, a condition about which her stepson, Pedro II, was constantly informed.
+She suffered from fever, symptoms of bronchitis, and respiratory distress.
+She was even administered the last rites; however, her condition improved upon learning she would be visited by her sister, Queen Josephine of Sweden, and by Pedro II.
+By 1872, she presented edema in her lower extremities, dyspnea, and capillary bronchitis.

-Amélie died on 26 January 1873, at the age of 60 after suffering congestive heart failure.
+Amélie died on 26 January 1873, at the age of 60, due to congestive heart failure.
 Her body was embalmed shortly after death.
-A statement was issued on 29 January 1873:
+A statement was issued on 29 January:

 The body of Her Majesty the Empress of Brazil was embalmed by Drs.
-Barral, Manuel Carlos Teixeira.
-Present in this act were the executors and the Countess of Rio Maior, D. Isabel.
-Before the body was placed in the lead coffin, Her Majesty was shown to the Marquises of Resende, to the Viscounts of Almeida and of Aljezur, to the ladies, and all the servants of her household.
+Barral and Manuel Carlos Teixeira, with the executors and the Countess of Rio Maior, D. Isabel, attending this act.
+Before the body was enclosed in the lead coffin, Her Majesty was shown to the Marquises of Resende, the Viscounts of Almeida and of Aljezur, the ladies, and all the servants of her household.